viastudio/coding-standards/sublime/README.md

 ## Installation

-**You must have phpcs, jshint, and css installed locally & have set up our coding standard before doing this.**
+**You must have phpcs, jscs, jshint, and css installed locally & have set up our coding standard before doing this.**

 If you don't have [Package Control](https://sublime.wbond.net/), install it.